wolasss/publish-counts/README.md

 ## Why?

-tmeasday:publish-counts is good, but can't doesn't know how to count past 50,000 without killing your server.
+tmeasday:publish-counts is good, but can't count past 20,000 documents without killing your server.
 This fork adds an option (fastCount) that will let you, with nearly total accuracy, count large collections almost instantaneously to start and with minimal overhead.

 fastCount can also be very beneficial for counting collections that are infrequently mutated (in situations where you append to a collection only, it is free speed over tmeasday:publish-counts)